Cumbria Domestic Abuse Partnership (DAP)

 What does the partnership do?

-This partnership co-ordinates both preventative and crisis support as well as accommodation services for all victims at risk of homelessness and those identified to be at risk of domestic abuse and sexual exploitation within Cumbria.
+This partnership co-ordinates both preventative and crisis support as well as accommodation services for all victims at risk of homelessness and those identified to be at risk of domestic abuse and all forms of exploitation within Cumbria.
 This innovative, coordinated support and pathway model of service delivery standardises the approach to meet local needs and agreed standards regardless of location across the county.

 How does the partnership do this?